-- 31. In all, this year 30 applicants declared an ethnic origin other than white.
-This was around 11% of all applicants. - 32.
-We interviewed 17 (57%) of those applicants (a slightly lower proportion than of white applicants) and have recommended 14 BAME applicants for appointment.
-That means we have recommended 47% of BAME applicants compared with 41% of applicants whose declared ethnic origin is white.
+31. In all, this year 39 applicants declared an ethnic origin other than white.
+This was around 14% of all applicants.

+32. We interviewed 19 (50%) of those applicants (a slightly lower proportion than of white applicants) and have recommended 15 applicants from a minority ethnic background for appointment.
+That means we have recommended 38% of applicants from a minority ethnic background compared with 36% of applicants whose declared ethnic origin is white.